Convergence of meshfree collocation methods for fully nonlinear parabolic equations: Introduction

-An another possible approach to (\ref{eq:1.1}) is to use the meshfree collocation method proposed by Kansa \cite{kan:1990}.
+An another possible approach to (\ref{eq:1.1}) is to use the meshfree collocation method proposed by Kansa \cite{kan:1990b}.
 In this method, we seek an approximate solution of the form of a linear combination of a radial basis function (e.g., multiquadrics in the Kansa's original work).
 Substituting this form into a partial differential equation leads to an equation for the collocation points.
 Then the approximate solution is constructed by the meshfree interpolation of these collocation points.
 In general, this procedure allows for a simpler numerical implementation compared to the finite-element like methods, and it needs less computational time compared to the probabilistic methods.
-As for the convergence, Huang et al.~\cite{hua-etal:2006} numerically shows the case of a Hamilton-Jacobi-Bellman equation of the first order, a special case of (\ref{eq:1.1}).
-However, to the best of our knowledge, the rigorous convergence issue for (\ref{eq:1.1}) has not been addressed in the literature.
+As for the convergence, rigorous analyses have been done for linear equations.
+See Chapter 15 in Wendland \cite{wen:2010}, Schaback \cite{sch:2010}, Lee et al.~\cite{lee-etal:2009}, Ling and Schaback \cite{lin-sch:2008}, and the references therein.
+In nonlinear cases, Huang et al.~\cite{hua-etal:2006} numerically shows the convergence in the case of a Hamilton-Jacobi-Bellman equation of the first order, a special case of (\ref{eq:1.1}).
+However, to the best of our knowledge, the rigorous convergence issue for the nonlinear parabolic equations (\ref{eq:1.1}) has not been addressed in the literature.